MohammedHesham3/git_task2/README.md

 ﻿# GitHub task
 How to run
-go to the file.txt and open it
+go to the feture/update-readme. download it and open the file.txt